Balbir Punj: Columnist

-Major Contribution
+Journalism

-In the past, Balbir Punj exposed Booker Prize winner and ultra-Leftist Arundhati Roy's lies in her 7-page-long (approx. 6000 words) article in Outlook titled Democracy: Who is she when she's at home?, dated 6 May 2002 on the violence in Gujarat.
+In the past, Balbir Punj exposed Booker Prize winner and ultra-Leftist Arundhati Roy's lies in her 7-page-long (approx. 6000 words) article in Outlook titled "Democracy: Who is she when she's at home?", dated 6 May 2002 on the violence in Gujarat.
 She wrote: "A mob surrounded the house of ex-Congress MP Iqbal Ehsan Jaffri.
 His phone calls to the director-general of police, the police commissioner, the chief secretary, the additional chief secretary (home) were ignored.
 The mobile police vans around his house did not intervene.
 The mob broke into the house.
 They stripped his daughters and burnt them alive.
 Then they beheaded Jaffri and dismembered him."
 The then Rajya Sabha MP Balbir Punj pointed out, the late Jafri's daughters didn't live in Gujarat – something that was also corroborated by his own son.
 T.A.
 Jafri, Jafri son, in a front-page interview titled Nobody knew my father's house was the target (The Asian Age, May 2, 2002, Delhi edition), says, "Among my brothers and sisters, I am the only one living in India.
 And I am the eldest in the family.
 My sister and brother live in the US.
 I am 40 years old and I have been born and brought up in Ahmedabad."
 As Punj noted: “When a reputed weekly like Outlook publishes a Booker Prize-winner, it is meant to be serious commentary.”
 In her that article, Arundhati also wrote: "Last night a friend from Baroda called.
 Weeping.
 It took her fifteen minutes to tell me what the matter was.
 It wasn't very complicated.
 Only that Sayeeda, a friend of hers, had been caught by a mob.
 Only that her stomach had been ripped open and stuffed with burning rags.
 Only that after she died, someone carved 'OM' on her forehead".
-Balbir Punj took up this incident in his rejoinder published as 'Dissimulation In Word and Images’ in Outlook, July 8, 2002.
-He wrote, "Shocked by this despicable "incident", the then BJP Rajya Sabha MP Balbir Punj got in touch with the Gujarat government.
-The police investigations revealed that no such case, involving someone called Sayeeda, had been reported either in urban or rural Baroda.
+Balbir Punj took up this incident in his rejoinder published as "Dissimulation In Word and Images" in Outlook, July 8, 2002.

+He wrote, "Shocked by this despicable 'incident', the then BJP Rajya Sabha MP Balbir Punj got in touch with the Gujarat government.
+The police investigations revealed that no such case involving someone called Sayeeda had been reported either in urban or rural Baroda.
 Subsequently, the police sought Roy's help to identify the victim and seek access to witnesses who could lead them to those guilty of this crime.
 But the police got no cooperation.
-Instead, Roy, through her lawyer, replied that the police had no power to issue summons.
-Thus she hedged behind technical excuses?"
+Instead, through her lawyer, Roy replied that the police had no power to issue summons.
+Thus, she hedged behind technical excuses?"